OctopusDeploy/blog/blog/2018-03/appveyor-integration/index.md

 Notice how the transformation has been applied changing the colour of the navbar, while the port and other variables have been updated based on the environment being deployed to.

 ## AppVeyor + Octopus = Deploy Any Time

-AppVeyor and Octopus Deploy combined provides a new and exciting way to improve your deployment automation.
-Code changes made directly to your applications can be safely deployed in a repeatable fashion using software that can both step in and take care of the tedious configuration you previously had to hand-craft, while at the same time providing the flexibility to meet your application's specific needs.
-Flex the powers of AppVeyor's new feature today with a free Octopus [trial](https://octopus.com/licenses/trial).
+AppVeyor in combination with Octopus Deploy offers a new and exciting way to automate your continuous delivery pipeline in a repeatable, reliable manner.
+Say goodbye to hand rolled custom scripting solutions which break down at 5pm on a Friday.
+Flex the powers of AppVeyor's new feature today with a [free Octopus trial](https://octopus.com/licenses/trial).

 Happy Deployments!